Complete Costs Of Buying A House Or An Apartment

-Talk to Oxygen Home Loans about how much you have saved, how much you could borrow and whether you will need Lenders Mortgage Insurance.
+Talk to Oxygen Home Loans about how much you have saved, how much you could borrow, whether you can afford to buy a house or an apartment and whether you will need Lenders Mortgage Insurance.

 Purchase price of the property

-This one is fairly obvious, but as we are listing all the costs of buying we feel it is important to include.
+This one is fairly obvious, but as we are listing all the costs of house or an apartment we feel it is important to include.
 Once signed contracts are exchanged between the buyer and seller, the buyer is expected to pay the deposit on the property.
 This is normally 10% of the purchase price.